-The theory part of the course, including evaluation of the theory part, is joint with ECN 275 (http://arken.nmbu.no/~eiriro/ecn275/).
+The theory part of the course is joint with ECN 273.
 A term paper in groups on own selected topic under the heading of natural resource and environmental economics closes the course.
 Group size 2-3 students.
-Further details on the course home page: http://arken.nmbu.no/~eiriro/ecn375/

 Candidates should be able to apply economic theory to analyse environmental and natural resource management issues.
 These issues include: economy - environment interactions, sustainable development, optimal management of renewable and non-renewable resources, pollution targets and pollution control, environmental policy instruments, and international environmental agreements.

-General good knowledge in mathematics equivalent to ECN102 Introduction to Mathematics for Economists.
-Knowledge about differentiation, integration, and unconstrained/constrained optimization.
+General good knowledge in economics equivalent to ECN 102.
+Knowledge about differentiation, integration, and unconstrained and constrained optimization